The Hilbert-space structure of free fermions in disguise: Outlook

 FFD models have a relative short history, especially compared to the well understood JW solvable models, and still present many challenges.
 In this work, we have focused on one particular aspect which has so far received little attention: the characterization of the FFD Hilbert-space structure.
 We have shown that the latter admits an exact factorization into free-fermionic and degenerate subspaces, respectively.
 By constructing spin operators generating the operator algebra supported on the degenerate subspace, we were able to fully resolve all the FFD Hamiltonian degeneracies.

 Our work opens several natural directions.
 Most naturally, our results provide new tools for the computation of correlations functions, both in an out of equilibrium.
 Previously, this problem was tackled by seeking a solution to the so-called ``inverse problem'', consisting in expressing local spin operators in terms of fermionic ones.
 In particular Ref.~\cite{vona2014exact} found a few special local spin operators that admit a simple representation in terms of the free fermionic operators, making it possible to study their dynamics explicitly.
 In our work, we have completely characterized the set of operators generating the symmetry algebra, which is supported on the degenerate subspace and, by definition, not evolving under the FFD Hamiltonian dynamics.
 This allows us go further, and consider spin operators admitting a simple representation not only in terms of the fermionic ones, but also of the elements of the symmetry algebra.
-Finally, another natural direction pertains to extending our constructions to different FFD models, including the one presented in Ref.~\cite{fendley2024free}, the parafermionic generalizations developed in Refs.~\cite{alcaraz2020free,alcaraz2020integrable}, and the FFD quantum circuits studied in Ref.~\cite{fukai2025quantum}.
-These directions will be explored in future research~\cite{inpreparation}.
+Finally, another natural direction pertains to extending our constructions to different FFD models, including the one presented in Ref.~\cite{fendley2024free}, the parafermionic generalizations developed in Refs.~\cite{alcaraz2020free,alcaraz2020integrable}, the FFD quantum circuits studied in Ref.~\cite{fukai2025quantum} and more generally the families FFD-solvable models characterized by their frustration graphs~\cite{fukai2025free,chapman2023unified}.
+The work \cite{chapman2023unified}, in particular, introduces a further fragmentation of the Hilbert space in terms of cycle symmetries: it would be interesting to understand how this relates to the Hilbert space factorization presented in this work.
+These directions will be explored in future research.